Irene-arch/YouTube-Projects-Datasets/README.md

 - Each cell must hold one value.

 ### 2NF Rules

+A database is in 2nd Normal Form when it satisfies 1st Normal Form and non-key columns only depend on the table's PRIMARY KEY.
 - Must satisfy 1NF AND If primary key is one column then automatically satisfies 2NF
 - If there is a composite primary key then each non-key column must be dependent on all the keys.

 ### 3NF Rules

+To satisfy 3rd Normal Form, we must first satisfy the requirements of 2nd Normal Form.
+3rd Normal Form has an additional requirement that no transitive dependencies are present in the table.
+This means that non-key columns are solely dependent on the table PRIMARY KEY.
 - Satisfies 2NF
 - Doesn't allow transitive dependencies.
 This means that non-primary key columns can't depend on other non-primary key columns.

+Transitive dependencies are relationships within a database table that involve three columns.
+Imagine a table exists which has multiple columns: X, Y, and Z. Column Y is determined by column X. So, if we know the value of column X, column Y is also known.
+In this scenario, the same relationship structure exists between column Y and column Z. Knowing the value of column Y removes all ambiguity about the value of column Z. The transitive dependency, in this case, is between column X and column Z. Knowing the value of column X leaves no ambiguity about the value of column Z due to both columns' relationship to column Y. This is the case, even though, column X and column Z are not directly related.

 A database that isn't normalized enough is prone to three types of anomaly errors: update, insertion, and deletion.
 An update anomaly is a data inconsistency caused by data redundancy when updating.
 An insertion anomaly is when you're unable to add a new record due to missing attributes.
 The dependency between columns in the same table unintentionally restricts what can be inserted into the table.
 Deletion anomaly happens when you delete a record and unintentionally delete other data.